This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 For rabbits, you want to feed about 5% of the animal’s body weight.
 If you have other animals you want to feed the fodder to you can find other livestock ration amounts here.

 One of the best things you can do when you are trying to find a way through a hard time whether it is financially or actual resources and supplies are slim is to stay calm.
+Think before you act and plan for what you will do when the situation rights itself.

 Is it easy?
 Nope.
 But you have to keep practicing that each and every day.
 Your animals will sense when you are nervous or afraid and cause behavior issues that you don’t need to deal with on top of the stress.